guoyu07/meta64/readme.md

 http://www.sbnode.com/?id=/r/public/feeds

+## IMPORTANT (Date: 12/2017):

+This project is moving away from Google Polymer and onto React+Bootstrap4.
+I have been doing the work without any checkins recently into this GitHub project, but am very close to having Polymer completely removed.

 ## Adding ReactJS Next (Date: 11/2017)

 Most of the tech notes are not in this readme, but i'm putting this ReactJS note here for the few